-84This was also observed, without detailed proof, in [419, Figure 1].
-Some explanation of our example: consider a drawing of the graph with $lcr(D) \le 4$ in which the outer face is empty, in particular, the edges of the outer cycle are free of crossings.
-Then it is easy to argue that the two adjacent left/right edges have to cross in D. Here is how we enforce that the outer face is empty: add a new vertex and connect it to all vertices on the outer cycle.
-The vertices of this newly added star and the outer cycle form the outer frame.
-For each edge uv in the outer frame, add 4|V(G)|+1=89 parallel paths P_3 between u and v; let the new graph be G' and fix a drawing D' with $lcr(D') \le 4$ and minimizing cr(D').
-We can assume that no two adjacent edges cross in D' (otherwise we're done).
-Let uv be an edge of the outer frame, and xy be another edge.
-Then uv and xy cannot cross oddly: pick a cycle C containing xy, but not uv (if xy also belongs to the outer frame, then the cycle can be completed with a P_3).
-The cycle has length at that two edges can be forced to cross an arbitrary number of times in an lcr-optimal drawing.
+Cimikowski [161] in his definition of local crossing number restricts drawings to be cr-minimal.
+It is easy to see that this leads to a different notion of local crossing number.
+Harary, Kainen, and Schwenk [302] gave as an example $W_5 \square K_2$ which has crossing number 2 and local crossing number 1, but any drawing of $W_5 \square K_2$ realizing crossing number 2 has local crossing number at least 2.
+They conjecture that their example is the smallest possible.
+Eggleton [212] introduces a degenerate version of the local crossing number, that is, he counts multiple crossings as a single crossing (he also restricts drawings to be intersection-simple); he calls this variant the "edge crossing number", not to be confused with the notion of edge crossing number we introduce.
+Eggleton shows that every outerplanar drawing in which each edge has at most one degenerate crossing is rectifiable (realizable by straight-line segments and maintaining topological equivalence).
+Thomassen [575] calls lcr(D) the cross-index of D and studies conditions under which drawings D with $lcr(D) \leq 1$ are rectifiable (realizable by straight-line segments, maintaining topological equivalence); this suggests the notion of qeometric/straight-line 1-planarity [186, 346, 525], or, more generally, a rectilinear local crossing number, lcr, called crossing index in [405].
+Schumacher [536] uses the term n-embeddable for graphs G with $lcr(G) \leq n$, and claims that if we take a drawing D of G with $lcr(D) \leq n$ and a minimal number of crossings, "none of G's edges is crossing itself; two different edges with one vertex in common do not cross either, and two different edges without a vertex in common cross once at the most."
+The claim about self-crossings is obviously true, but the remaining two claims are false.
+See the graph in the margin for an example showing that adjacent edges can be forced to cross.
+96 A slight modification of this example shows that two edges can be forced to cross an arbitrary number of times in an lcr-optimal drawing.
 One could ask for an upper bound on the minimum number of crossings in a drawing D of a graph with $lcr(D) \leq n$.
 For n=1 this yields the simple crossing number.
-Pach and Toth [423] study the parameter we called the simple local crossing number without naming it.
-Bodlaender and Grigoriev [255] rediscovered the local crossing number, calling it crossing parameter.
-In a later paper, Grigoriev, Koutsonas, and Thilikios [256] use the term ξ -nearly planar for graphs with local crossing number at most ξ , and give an equivalent structural characterization of these graphs.
+Pach and Toth [475] study the parameter we called the simple local crossing number without naming it.
+Bodlaender and Grigoriev [278] rediscovered the local crossing number, calling it crossing parameter.
+In a later paper, Grigoriev, Koutsonas, and Thilikios [279] use the term ξ -nearly planar for graphs with local crossing number at most ξ , and give an equivalent structural characterization of

+these graphs.
 For a convex (our outerplanar) version see the local convex crossing number (under convex crossing number).
-Feng, Ye, and Xu [226] suggest studying the minimal number of crossings along longest paths in a network (to model optical router networks); this has a similar flavor to the local crossing number, but is not strictly speaking a crossing number in our sense.
-With a similar motivation, Stallman and Gupta [503, 502] consider heuristics for the local crossing number of layered graphs, which they call the bottleneck crossing number; to be precise, they really define what amounts to the local pair crossing number in which we minimize the largest number of edges crossing each edge (not the actual crossings), see the entry for pair crossing number.
-85 Harborth [282] studies the largest number of crossings along an edge in (intersection)-simple drawings of complete (multipartite) graphs.
+Feng, Ye, and Xu [242] suggest studying the minimal number of crossings along longest paths in a network (to model optical router networks); this has a similar flavor to the local crossing number, but is not strictly speaking a crossing number in our sense.
+With a similar motivation, Stallman and Gupta [556, 557] consider heuristics for the local crossing number of layered graphs, which they call the bottleneck crossing number; to be precise, they really define what amounts to the local pair crossing number in which we minimize the largest number of edges crossing each edge (not the actual crossings), see the entry for pair crossing number.
+Harborth [306] studies the largest number of crossings along an edge in (intersection)-simple drawings of complete (multipartite) graphs.
+Also see [347, Chapters 4-7].